msaari/relevanssi/readme.txt

 * Fixed quotes and apostrophes in Did you mean suggestions.

 == Upgrade notice ==

+= 4.1.1 =
+* Minor improvements here and there, particularly in custom field sorting.

 = 4.1 =
 * New features and plenty of small fixes.